tonysm/jigsaw.tonysm.com/source/_posts/2021-05-09-double-dispatch.md

 }
 ```

 If we run the first test, it should still pass.
 That's because we're adding two instances of the `IntegerNumber` class.
-The receiber of the `add()` message will call the `addInteger` on the argument and pass itself to it.
+The receiver of the `add()` message will call the `addInteger` on the argument and pass itself to it.
 At that point, we have two integer primitives, so we can return a new instance summing the primitives.

 Now, let's make a similar change to the `FloatNumber` class: